fizzi01/Synthetic-Time-Series-Data/README.md

 ---
 ## Contact

-For any questions or issues, please contact the authors of the comment or open an issue in this repository.
+For any questions or issues, please contact the authors or open an issue in this repository.